 PROGRAM HEAD FOR THE ACADEMY FOR NONPROFIT EXCELLENCE

-Her adventuresome spirit inspired her to scuba dive, and her creative side is evident by the striking homemade stained glass adorning the window in her office at TCC’s Workforce Development Center.
+Her adventuresome spirit inspired her to scuba dive, and her creative side is evident by the striking homemade stained glass adorning the window in her office at TCC’s Workforce Solutions Center.

 The same passion Lillian Bailey pours into her hobbies is equally obvious when she talks about her work at the college.
 Bailey has been program head of the Academy for NonProfit Excellence since its inception in 2004.

 The Academy, sponsored by the Hampton Roads Community Foundation and TCC, has been affiliated with more than 400 nonprofits and trained more than 1,075 people in areas including communications and fundraising, hiring practices, leadership and “creating newsletters your donors can’t wait to read.”
 While some classes are one- and two-day sessions, a Certificate in Nonprofit Management is also offered that has students earn 10 continuing education units in five core areas.